dbruning/accord/README.md

 the tested classes of the PCL *MachineLearning* library.
 The other 2 failed tests are due to insufficient unit test formulations, see [Issue Report 84](https://code.google.com/p/accord/issues/detail?id=84).

-Thus, the Portable Accord class libraries are now working completely as expected.
+Thus, the Portable Accord class libraries now seem to be working completely as expected.